 We love Equafleece!
 Not only is this innovative fleece 100% rainproof but also breathable, and washable.
 It also provides great coverage for the torso, chest, belly and front legs, providing maximum warmth and incredible freedom of movement.

 All fleeces are strap-free with no pressure points, and it’s suitable for long-term wear.
 It’s also extremely handy for drying off wet dogs after a big swim.
 The fleece fabric is expressly designed to wick moisture away from the body into the atmosphere while retaining body heat – a much more effective and comfortable alternative to leaving a dog in a wet towel.

 You can grab this fleece in Black, Forest Green, Grape, or Red!
 One of each colour, please!

-This coat is perfect for the fashion-forward dog owner, and you know what they say?
-Twinning is winning.
-We adore these matching nautical coasts from Joules.
-Not only are they practical, lightweight, and water-resistant but this coat is also machine washable.
+This coat is perfect for the fashion-forward dog owner.
+The dog coats from Joules are practical, lightweight, and water-resistant.
+This coat is also machine washable.
 The Joules raincoat also has an opening for attaching your lead and harness.

 It wouldn’t be a dog coat guide without a nod to Danish Design.
 Once voted Indy Best Buy by the Independent, this innovative 2 in 1 raincoat has been very well designed.
 Not only is the coat lightweight, windproof, breathable and waterproof, but it also comes with a removable polar fleece lining.
 This makes the coat suitable all year round, during the Summer showers or Winter downpours.